Google Pixel Fold: price, release date, specs, and more

 Google Pixel Fold: Launch Date

-Industry information around a release date is still fairly scarce, as Google hasn’t yet made anything official.
+Industry info concerning a release date is still fairly scarce, as Google hasn’t yet made anything official.
 Despite the lack of information, it’s predicted to launch in the second half of this year; again, this is still unverified owing to the uncertainty surrounding the Google Pixel 6 release.

-Trusted Twitter tipster Jon Prosser weighed in to offer an affirmative nod to the actual existence of the Google Pixel Fold model; moreover, Ross Young added fuel to Prosser’s info, courtesy of a December tweet, which dialed up release date speculation, pinning it around the latter part of 2021 for an official launch.
+Trusted Twitter tipster Jon Prosser has weighed in to offer an affirmative nod to the actual existence of a Google Pixel Fold model; moreover, Ross Young co-signed Prosser’s opinion through a December tweet, which added more fuel to release date speculation, pinning it somewhere in the latter part of 2021.

-In 2020, reports surfaced around various Android documents that had leaked from Google HQ: though still unconfirmed, the documents allegedly point to a Google Pixel Fold model landing sometime in Q4 of 2021 (via 9to5Google).
+In 2020, reports surfaced around various Android documents that had leaked from the Google HQ: documents that allegedly pointed to a Google Pixel Fold model landing sometime in Q4 of 2021 (via 9to5Google).

 Google Pixel Fold: Price

-Although the diminutive amount of existing info on the Google Pixel Fold points to a late 2021 launch, there’s even less certainty on pricing.
-One thing that seems very likely to us pundits, though, is the premium price tag.
+Although the relatively minuscule amount of existing info on the Google Pixel Fold points to a late 2021 launch, there’s even less certainty on pricing.
+One thing that does seem likely to us pundits, though, is the premium price tag.

-To understand this better, it’s worth looking at rivals’ models that share the foldable form factor.
-And let’s be absolutely clear, these devices don’t come cheap.
-Many of them are vying to be one of the best phones on the market, but a hefty price tag doesn't equate to brilliance.
+To understand this better, it’s worth looking at rivals’ foldable models.
+And, let’s be absolutely clear, these devices don’t come cheap.
+Many of them are vying to be one of the best phones on the market, although a higher price tag doesn't equate to better performance.

 With this said, Google has the capacity to - and frequently does - undercut its competitors.
-An optimistic forecast could mean that we see something closer to the $1000/£720/AU$1290 mark, even though that’s still not chump change!
+An optimistic forecast could mean that we see something closer to the $1000/£720/AU$1290 mark, even though that’s hardly chump change!

 Google Pixel Fold: Design

 Several patents have appeared online, adding speculation as to what design the Google Pixel Fold could adopt.
-Among the patent suite, one shows a hinge-based device, opening to reveal a bigger screen, before closing again to make it more compact.
+Among the various examples listed in the patent suite, one shows a hinge-based device, opening to reveal a bigger screen, before closing again to make it more compact.

-This would boost the screen’s real estate, effectively bringing a slide-in display into the mix.
-Another displays a three-pronged folding style, enabling the device to fold in three different places.
-One fold too many we think.
+This would boost the screen’s real estate, effectively bringing a slide-in display into the design mix.
+Another shows a three-pronged folding style, enabling the device to fold in three different places.
+That may just be one fold too many we think.

-There’s also room for Google to play things more safely; it could choose a steady two-panel design that is far less innovative but ensures reliable functionality, avoiding the same initial fate as Samsung's Galaxy Fold.
+There’s also room for Google to play things more safely; it could choose a steady two-panel design that is far less innovative but ensures reliable functionality, avoiding the same fate as the initial Samsung Galaxy Fold.

-In this vein, Google could look to Microsoft's first Android phone, the phone-cum-tablet that is the Microsoft Surface Duo; then again, it could perhaps look to a scrollable display design akin to the upcoming LG rollable, that took aim at the Samsung Galaxy S21 at this year’s CES.
+In this vein, Google could look to Microsoft's first Android phone, the phone-cum-tablet that is the Microsoft Surface Duo; then again, it could buck the trend, and look to a scrollable display design akin to the upcoming LG rollable, which took aim at the Samsung Galaxy S21 at this year’s CES.

 Google Pixel Fold: Specs and Features

 Google has an abundance of options when it comes to the Google Pixel Fold's remaining spec sheet.
-It could put the pedal to the metal, go full throttle, and include Qualcomm’s Snapdragon 888 processor, which would be the last nail in the coffin to any hopes of a more palatable price tag.
+Part of us here at T3 would love to see Google put the pedal to the proverbial metal, hit full throttle, and include Qualcomm’s Snapdragon 888 processor, which would be the last nail in the coffin to any hopes of a more palatable price tag.

-Another crucial consideration is the wider supply havoc that is plaguing the tech sector in 2021, leading to across-the-board shortages for manufacturers and those needing Qualcomm's chipsets.
-The less said about the next-gen consoles the better, with the PS5 and Xbox Series X the major casualties of silicon shortages.
+Another crucial consideration is the wider supply havoc that is plaguing the tech sector in 2021, leading to sweeping shortages for manufacturers and other consumers in dire need of Qualcomm's chipsets.
+The less said about the next-gen consoles the better, with the PS5 and Xbox Series X the major casualties of global silicon shortages.

 Motorola chose a different (perhaps more preferable) strategy, launching the Motorola Razr 2020 model with a mid-range Qualcomm Snapdragon 710, and then upgrading this to the Snapdragon 765G for the Motorola Razr 5G.